 Cost Reduction and Capital Reduction and Deferral Program

-- Air Canada initiated a company-wide cost reduction and capital reduction and deferral program as a result of COVID-19, which has now reached approximately $1.3 billion, increased from an initial target of $500 million.
-Excluding depreciation, amortization, and special items, second quarter 2020 operating expenses decreased $2.462 billion or 64 per cent from the same quarter in 2019.
-Air Canada continues to seek additional opportunities for cash preservation.
+- Air Canada initiated a company-wide cost reduction and capital reduction and deferral program for 2020, which has now reached approximately $1.5 billion, increased from an initial target of $500 million.
+On a capacity reduction of 81.7 per cent, third quarter 2020 operating expenses decreased $3.032 billion or 66 per cent from the same quarter in 2019, reflecting the significant progress made on both managing variable costs and reducing fixed expenses.
+Air Canada continues to seek additional opportunities for cost reduction and cash preservation.

 - Air Canada adopted the Canada Emergency Wage Subsidy (CEWS) for most of its workforce effective March 15, 2020.
-On July 17, 2020, the Government of Canada announced that the program would be redesigned and extended to December 2020.
-Air Canada intends to continue its participation in the CEWS program, subject to meeting the eligibility requirements.
+In July 2020, the program was redesigned and extended until December 2020.
+In September 2020, the Government of Canadaannounced a further extension of the program to June 2021.
+Air Canada intends to continue its participation in the CEWS program for active employees, subject to meeting the eligibility requirements.

-- Air Canada is retiring 79 older aircraft from its fleet – consisting of Boeing 767, Airbus A319 and Embraer 190 aircraft.
+- Air Canada is permanently retiring 79 older aircraft from its fleet – consisting of Boeing 767-300, Airbus A319 and Embraer 190 aircraft.
 Their retirement will simplify the airline’s overall fleet, reduce its cost structure, and lower its carbon footprint.

-At June 30, 2020, net debt of $4.564 billion increased $1.723 billion from December 31, 2019, reflecting the impact of net cash used for operating and investing activities in the first six months of 2020.
-The unfavourable impact of a weaker Canadian dollar, as at June 30, 2020 compared to December 31, 2019, increased foreign currency denominated debt (mainly U.S. dollars) by $350 million.
+At September 30, 2020, net debt of $4.973 billion increased $2.132 billion from December 31, 2019, reflecting the impact of net cash used for operating and investing activities in the first nine months of 2020.
+The unfavourable impact of a weaker Canadian dollar, at September 30, 2020 compared to December 31, 2019, increased foreign currency denominated debt (mainly U.S. dollars) by $141 million.

-In the second quarter of 2020, net cash flows used in operating activities of $1.251 billion deteriorated by $2.341 billion from the same quarter in 2019 on lower operating results and lower cash from working capital as a result of lower advance ticket sales, reflecting the severe impact of the COVID-19 pandemic.
-In the second quarter of 2020, net cash inflows from financing activities amounted to $4.089 billion, an increase of $4.470 billion from the second quarter of 2019.
+In the third quarter of 2020, net cash flows used in operating activities of $286 million deteriorated by $1.120 billion from the same quarter in 2019 on lower operating results, reflecting the impact of the COVID-19 pandemic.

 Outlook and Major Assumptions

-As indicated above, Air Canada plans to reduce its third quarter 2020 capacity by approximately 80 per cent from the same quarter in 2019.
-The airline will continue to dynamically adjust capacity and take other measures as required to account for health warnings, travel restrictions, border closures globally and passenger demand.
+As indicated above, Air Canada plans to reduce its fourth quarter 2020 capacity by approximately 75 per cent from the same quarter in 2019.
+The airline will continue to dynamically adjust capacity and take other measures as required to account for health warnings, travel restrictions, quarantines, border closures globally and passenger demand.

 (1) Non-GAAP Measures

 Below is a description of certain non-GAAP financial measures used by Air Canada to provide readers with additional information on its financial and operating performance.
 Such measures are not recognized measures for financial statement presentation under GAAP, do not have standardized meanings, may not be comparable to similar measures presented by other entities and should not be considered a substitute for, or superior to, GAAP results.
-Readers are advised to review the section entitled Non-GAAP Financial Measures in Air Canada’s Second Quarter 2020 MD&A for a further discussion of such non-GAAP measures and a reconciliation of such measures to Canadian GAAP.
+Readers are advised to review the section entitled Non-GAAP Financial Measures in Air Canada’s Third Quarter 2020 MD&A for a further discussion and a reconciliation of non-GAAP measures to Canadian GAAP.

 Air Canada aircraft photo gallery: